lnstreit/Mens-sana-in-corpore-sano/index.md

 * US Food and Drug Administration (FDA) <sup id="fnref:fda_site"><a href="#fn:fda_site" class="footnote">2</a></sup> , an official source with scientific background.

 The FDA updated their recommendations in March 2020.
-We decided to take both the original and the updated one to distinguish if one leads to better results.
+We decided to take both the original and the updated one to distinguish if one yields better results.

 Both websites state recommendations for daily nutrients intake.
 The Wikipedia article focuses on fruits, vegetables, grains, dairy, red meat, poultry, eggs and fish while the FDA one focuses on fat, fibre, carb, protein and saturated fats.